• Modified on Aug 9, 2024

 Boudhanath Stupa

 Built by the Licchavis King Man Dev in the 5th century A.D.
 Boudhanath Stupa is recognized as one of the biggest stupas in the world with an octagonal base representing Buddha's learnings and his teachings.
-This stupa was enlisted in the UNESCO world heritage site in 1979 A.D.
+This stupa was enlisted in the UNESCO World Heritage Site in 1979 A.D.

 In ancient Nepal, there was not much civilization around the Boudhanath stupa but after the Chinese invasion in 1959, Tibetan refugees from Tibet started settling down around the stupa.
-After that now the stupa is surrounded by various gompas, and the ambiance is filled with zest with the echoes of chantings and prayers of the monks.
+After that now the stupa is surrounded by various gompas, and the ambiance is filled with zest with the echoes of the chantings and prayers of the monks.

 • Regular entrance fee: NPR 400